Our Team

 Lucas King

-Lucas oversees our Stewardship Crew program, leading a seasonal field crew in implementing a variety of projects that he develops in collaboration with other MARS staff and partners.
+Lucas oversees our Fire and Fuels program, including the seasonal Stewardship Crew, prescribed fire program, and fuels management program.
 He joined MARS after several years with Washington DNR as a wildland fire and forest health specialist, as well as a firefighter.
 Lucas grew up in Trout Lake with Mt.
 Adams and the surrounding forests as a playground.
 He is also an artisan cheesemaker!

 lucas@mtadamsstewards.org